For the past few weeks, I have been going through the ins and outs of playing games.

-Now so far I have mentioned the negative impact that playing incessant video games can have on your day to day life, but this time I want to share the positive attributes of playing.
+Now, so far I have mentioned the negative impact that playing games can have on your day to day life, but this time I want to share the positive attributes of playing video games.
 And yes there are some…

 So, firstly you have the cognitive benefits – essentially the intelligence of gaming is huge.

 You have probably been told many times that sitting in front of a screen leads to concentration problems, eye strain and laziness.
 But actually, this couldn’t be further from the truth.

 The interactiveness of video games has shown growth in attention-span, problem-solving and decision making to name just a few.

 There have even been studies to support the fact that video games increase grey matter, which is the physical growth of the brain.

 So, technically, the more games you play the smarter you can become.

 Confidence and memory function have been linked to random reward generation, which is one of the core mechanics of many RPG and mobile games.